cjohansen/replicant/README.md

 `(button {,,,})` which returns the appropriate hiccup for a button.

-Short-circuiting rendering (e.g. something akin to React's original `shouldComponentUpdate`) is generally not necessary, as Replicant is already efficient enough.
+Short-circuiting rendering (e.g. something akin to React's original `shouldComponentUpdate`) is generally not necessary, as Replicant updates the DOM very efficiently.
 Should you have some heavy transformations from domain data to hiccup, you can use `memoize` or other more specialized tools.
 Since "components" are just functions that return hiccup, you don't need framework specific tooling to optimize your code.